CharlesYCX/WikipediaCY/README.md

 >[!check|info] This is a **Check** callout, but it looks more like an infobox.
 ```

+[!info|normal] This will look like a regular callout instead of an infobox.

+[!bug|right] This is a bug callout, but it floats right like an info callout!

+[!quote|left] This will float to the left.

+[!check|info] This is a **Check** callout, but it looks more like an infobox.

 # Image Alts
 - `no-float`/`normal` - prevent an image from floating
 - `right` - float an image to the right